Scooby-Doo 2: Monsters Unleashed: Production

-In June 2002, at the time of the release of Scooby-Doo, Dan Fellman, the president of Warner Bros., confirmed that a sequel was in the works, and was slated for a 2004 release.
+In June 2002, at the time of the release of Scooby-Doo, Dan Fellman, the president of Warner Bros., confirmed that a sequel was in the works and was slated for a 2004 release.
 In March 2003, it was announced that Freddie Prinze Jr., Sarah Michelle Gellar, Neil Fanning, Matthew Lillard and Linda Cardellini would reprise their roles in the sequel.
-Filming for the sequel began on April 14, 2003 in Vancouver, with Seth Green and Alicia Silverstone joining the cast.
+Filming for the sequel began on April 14, 2003, in Vancouver, with Seth Green and Alicia Silverstone joining the cast.
+During the film's 20th anniversary in 2024, screenwriter James Gunn revealed that the original title for the sequel was Scooby-Doo Unleashed.

+Warner Bros. signed contracts with Burger King for tie-in promotions and product placement in the United States, and KFC for international promotions and product placement.
+In international releases of the film, Burger King products were replaced with KFC products.
+One of Shaggy's lines in which he mentions Burger King was redubbed by James Arnold Taylor, who voiced-doubled for Fanning and Lillard as Scooby and Shaggy, respectively.

 Reception

 Box office

 Scooby-Doo 2: Monsters Unleashed opened March 26, 2004, and grossed $29.4 million (over 3,312 theaters, $8,888 average) during its opening weekend, ranking No. 1.
 It grossed a total of $84.2 million in North America, and went on to earn $181.5 million worldwide, more than $90 million less than the $275.7 million worldwide Scooby-Doo grossed two years earlier.
 It was the twenty-ninth highest-grossing film of 2004, and ranks as the sixth highest-grossing movie of all time featuring a dog (animated or otherwise) as a major character.

 The film was released in the United Kingdom on April 2, 2004, topping the country's box office for three straight weekends before being dethroned by Kill Bill: Volume 2.